 - Mental health and substance use

 - Limited access to transportation

 - Lack of experience in the field of interest

 - Lack of vocational training

 - Lack of computer access in addition to low levels of computer literacy required to perform job searches and fill out online applications.

-On the other hand, some homeless people have no other option but to adopt dangerous survival strategies to generate income including panhandling, dealing drugs, stealing, squeegeeing, and/or sex work.
-A study found that homeless youth who dropped out of high school are more likely to engage in sex work, squeegeeing or panhandling but the overwhelming majority who engage in such work would prefer gaining employment within the formal economy.
-Homeless youth face a number of additional barriers to employment in comparison to homeless adults, including:
+On the other hand, some people experiencing homelessness have no other option but to adopt dangerous survival strategies to generate income including panhandling, dealing drugs, stealing, squeegeeing and/or sex work.
+A study found that youth experiencing homelessness who dropped out of high school are more likely to engage in sex work, squeegeeing or panhandling but the overwhelming majority who engage in such work would prefer gaining employment within the formal economy.
+Youth experiencing homelessness face a number of additional barriers to employment in comparison to adults experiencing homelessness, including: